Premier League fixtures 2020/2021 on TV – Schedule, all channels, kick-off times, PPV games on box office

 PPV football had made a return with fans being asked to pay a one-off fee per game to be screened live on Sky Sports Box Office or BT Sport Box Office, that’s on top of subscriptions being paid for by existing customers.

-However, it was confirmed on 13th November that free-to-air games would return to our screens over the winter.
+However, it was confirmed on 13th November that occasional free-to-air games may be returning for the rest of the season, or at least until crowds are allowed to return to stadiums.

 Keep checking out this page for the latest updates, and we’ll do everything we can to help you watch every moment of Premier League football on free-to-air TV.